 In addition to public housing, Section 8 vouchers are distributed by the HACC.
 Current data from HACC shows that 1358 families receive Section 8 vouchers in Champaign and Urbana to date.
-Of these recipients, 89% are female heads of household, and 75% are African American.
-In Urbana, the Homestead Corporation's Affordable Single Family Rental Housing Program, a Community Housing Development Organization (CHDO), openly markets rental housing to persons with Section 8 vouchers.
+The HACC also has a waiting list of over 1500 families and individuals seeking a Section 8 voucher.
+Of those receiving voucher assistance, 89% are female heads of household, and 75% are African American.
 Homestead has a total of six houses in Urbana and three in Champaign.

-In order to assess the performance of PHAs, HUD requires PHAs to submit data to HUD's Real Estate Assessment Center (REAC) for scoring purposes.
+In order to assess the performance of Public Housing Authorities, HUD requires PHAs to submit data to HUD's Real Estate Assessment Center (REAC) for scoring purposes.
 HUD scores PHAs on four criteria: physical, financial, management operations, and a customer survey.
 There is an overall PHA score that is issued based on those four factors for each PHA.
 There are four designations a PHA can be assessed: a high performer, standard performer, overall troubled, or troubled in one area.
 Most recently, HACC has been evaluated as a high performer.
 The City continues to assess the plans formulated by the Housing Authority of Champaign County for consistency with the City objectives for affordable housing each year.